Setup

 Serverpod Cloud

-Use https://<project-id>.serverpod.space as the redirect URI in the JSON.
+Use https://<project-id>.serverpod.space/auth/callback as the redirect URI in the JSON (matching the route you registered in Web setup).
 Save it to a file and use scloud password set with --from-file:

 scloud password set googleClientSecret --from-file path/to/google-client-secret.json